quixio/quix-streams/docs/publish.md

     stream.Parameters.Buffer.PacketSize = 100;
     ```

-Writing a [TimeseriesData](#timeseriesdata-format) to that buffer is as simple as using the `Write` method of that built-in `Buffer`, passing the `TimeseriesData` to write:
+Writing a [TimeseriesData](#timeseriesdata-format) to that buffer is as simple as using the `Write` method of that built-in `Buffer`, passing the `TimeseriesData` to publish:

 === "Python"

     ``` python
-    stream.parameters.buffer.write(data)
+    stream.parameters.buffer.publish(data)
     ```

 === "C\#"

     ``` cs
-    stream.Parameters.Buffer.Write(data);
+    stream.Parameters.Buffer.Publish(data);
     ```

-Quix Streams also allows you to write data to the buffer without creating a `TimeseriesData` instance explicitly.
+Quix Streams also allows you to publish data to the buffer without creating a `TimeseriesData` instance explicitly.
 To do so, you can use the same helper methods that are supported by the `TimeseriesData` class like `add_timestamp`, `add_value` or `add_tag`.
-Then use the `write` method to write that timestamp to the buffer.
+Then use the `publish` method to publish that timestamp to the buffer.

-The following code is an example of how to write data to the buffer without using an explicit `TimeseriesData` instance:
+The following code is an example of how to publish data to the buffer without using an explicit `TimeseriesData` instance:

 === "Python"